LightWare-Optoelectronics/LW20-Api/README.md

 ### Custom event loop

-The custom loop lets you build and manage responses from the event pump manually, giving exact control on where and how to implement blocking/non-blocking portions of code.
+The custom loop lets you build and manage responses from the event pump manually, giving exact control on where and how to implement blocking / non-blocking portions of code.
 The event system requires continuous pumping and easily integrates into various architectural designs.
 Every command executed requires an event pump cycle to be managed to completion.
 You should hit the pump until you get recevie a LWELR_COMPLETED Status.

 You can look at the implementation of runEventLoop in lw20api.h for examples on how to build your own.

 ### Packet writer & resolver

 The lowest form of interacting with the sensor is writing and reading raw packets.
 You can use the packet write functions to build up commands that can be directly sent to the sensor over your transport layer.
-By feeding received data into the packet resolver you can reconstruct receveid packets with type and data.
+By feeding received data into the packet resolver you can reconstruct received packets with type and data.

 ## Other notes

-When using the packet writer/resolver directly: After issuing a request you must wait for a response before issuing the next request.
+When using the packet writer / resolver directly: After issuing a request you must wait for a response before issuing the next request.

 ## License
 **Unlicense (http://unlicense.org) **